Jeet Raval

 Jeet Ashok Raval (born 22 September 1988) is a New Zealand cricketer.
-Raval is an opening batsman, who plays for New Zealand internationally and Northern Districts domestically.
+Raval is an opening batsman, who has played for New Zealand internationally and Northern Districts domestically.
 Originally from Ahmedabad in India, Raval played cricket for New Zealand's under-19 team and then spent eight years playing first-class cricket as an opening batsman for Auckland and Central Districts before being selected to play Test cricket for New Zealand for the first time in 2016.
 Raval initially struggled for form and it took 17 Test matches and 7 half-centuries before he scored his maiden Test century against Bangladesh.

 Early life and youth cricket

 Raval was born and raised in Ahmedabad in India, where he grew up playing cricket in his backyard with his cousins, ultimately being successful enough at the sport to represent the state of Gujarat at under-15 and under-17 level.
 Raval began as a medium-pace bowler in his first match for Gujarat, but after scoring more than 20 runs batting down the order and almost saving a match for the team, his coach asked him to bat higher up the order in the next match, and he scored a century.
 From then on, Raval focused on his batting.

 When Raval was 16, his family moved to Auckland in New Zealand.
 Raval initially struggled to adjust to the language and culture.
 He tried to get a job at a Subway but was unable to because he didn't understand what a CV was.
 His father started working at a petrol station, where by chance he met Kit Perera, the Sri Lankan-born cricket coach of the Suburbs New Lynn Cricket Club.
 Raval started playing cricket for this club as well as his school, Avondale College, in late 2004.
 He played well and was selected for Auckland's under-17s team, then in later years their under-19s team.
 This led to his selection in New Zealand's national under-19 team, where he was mentored by former international cricketer Dipak Patel.
 At the time he had not lived in New Zealand long enough to represent the country in international cricket, restricting him to their under-19 team.

 Raval played for New Zealand Under-19s in both a youth Test series and a youth ODI series against India.
 In the third Test match he scored 70 and 89 in the two innings, finishing as New Zealand's second-highest run scorer for the series.
 It was during this series that Raval fully identified with the culture of New Zealand cricket and saw a future for himself playing for New Zealand rather than for India.
 Raval did not fare as well in the ODIs, only scoring 9 runs in two matches.